rewanthtammana/sigstore-the-easy-way/guide/cosign/attach-artifacts.md

 ## Attach SBOM with the image

-It's recommended to keep track of all the known vulnerabilities at the time of commiting/pushing an image.
-We will attach the above generated SBOM with list of dependencies & vulnerabilities to the image & push it to registry.
+It's recommended to keep track of all the known vulnerabilities when committing/pushing an image.
+We will attach the above-generated SBOM to the image & push it to the registry.

 ```bash
 cosign attach --sbom image.sbom $IMAGE